 According to modeling by Curtin University, approximately 10,000 workers in Australia across various sectors are predicted to develop lung cancer, and up to 103,000 could be diagnosed with silicosis due to current exposure to silica dust at work.

 The health risks associated with engineered stone, particularly silicosis, have been a major concern for workers’ safety.
 Unions and health organizations such as the Australian Council of Trade Unions and the Thoracic Society of Australia and New Zealand have strongly advocated for a ban on engineered stone, highlighting the high percentage of crystalline silica in these materials (up to 95%) and its link to the debilitating lung disease, silicosis.
-These groups argue that silicosis is entirely preventable and emphasize the importance of taking decisive action to protect the health and safety of workers handling these materials.
+These groups argue that silicosis is entirely preventable and emphasize the importance of taking decisive action to protect the health and safety of workers handling these materialsโโ.

 Industry and Workforce Impact

 The engineered stone industry in Australia, which employs an estimated 8,000-10,000 workers, represents about 0.7% of workers exposed to silica and silicosis risks.
+This ban will significantly impact trade jobs in Australia, particularly those in the stone-cutting and manufacturing sectors and blue-collar jobs in related industries.

 Government and Regulatory Response in Australia